kublermdk/abundantmars/proposals/ACeS - Resource Engine problem - How to remove the Rules for Rulers.md

+This has also been [posted to Github](https://github.com/kublermdk/abundantmars/blob/main/proposals/ACeS%20-%20Resource%20Engine%20problem%20-%20How%20to%20remove%20the%20Rules%20for%20Rulers.md) and also available as a PDF.

+> TLDR: This proposal outlines an "**A**bundance **Ce**ntered **S**ociety" (ACeS) for a Mars colony, where resources are managed by a computer based "Resource Engine" rather than traditional politics or market economics.
+The goal is a post-scarcity society without money where everyone's basic needs are met.
+However, a challenge is preventing the "Rules for Rulers" effect where leaders become corrupt.
+>
+> This proposal suggests open source development, transparency, distributed decision-making, and other measures to reduce centralization of power.
+It poses thought-provoking questions about preventing corruption of the Resource Engine, such as whether leaders are necessary, how to structure voting, and balancing regional differences.
+In conclusion, it invites discussion on the best structures and safeguards to create a fair, resilient Resource Engine not exploited for gain.

 I am currently grappling with a challenging problem which I think will affect a lot of humanity in the future and I'm looking for some help.